ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/work_in_early_adulthood_(25_to_29_years)/economic_activity.md

 ## Chart: Grouped-bar
 {
     "code": "IN31",
-    "title": "Percentage of 25 to 29 year olds who were economically active, by ethnicity and SEB (UK, 2014 to 2021 combined)", "tooltipTitle": "",
+    "title": "Percentage of 25 to 29 year olds who were economically active, by ethnicity and socio-economic background (UK, 2014 to 2021 combined)", "tooltipTitle": "",
     "data": "/static/data/indicators/IN31_ethnicity-20230327.csv",
     "height": 450,